unfoldingWord-box3/translation-manager-poc/README.md

 ![Lego Blocks](https://forum.door43.org/uploads/default/original/1X/0a2172623a094033c0f609fe36bb08eacdd4fb1b.jpeg)

-# Example React Component Library
+# translationManager POC React Component Library

 Read more about why we are focusing on creating component libraries and our approach: https://forum.door43.org/t/component-libraries/396